 Traveling with prescription drugs is a simple process, provided you pack them properly and keep them safe.
 Here are some things to consider.

-Prescription Drug Supply
+Check Your Prescription Drug Supply

 You will need enough doses of each of your prescription drugs to last for your entire trip, plus several extra doses in case you are delayed while traveling.
 Talk with your doctor if your insurance provider will not issue extra doses to you.
-Your doctor should be able to work with your insurance company to get you the extra medications you need.
+Your doctor should be able to work with your insurance company and pharmacy to get you the extra medications you need.
 If you take any over-the-counter medications, be sure you have enough of them on hand, too.

-Prescription Drug Restrictions
+Research Prescription Drug Restrictions

 Certain types of prescription drugs are illegal in some countries.
 For example, you cannot bring amphetamines or methamphetamines into Japan, even in prescription form.
 Pseudoephedrine (sudafed) and Adderall are also illegal there.
 To find out about prescription drug restrictions, call your destination country's embassy or visit the embassy's website.